Productive Marketing Art Tips

-The same will be true for your art business.
+The same will be valid for your art business.

-The longer you are an artist and you are marketing your art online, the more valuable your art will be.
-Your art will be in demand and you will be able to increase the prices.
+The longer you are an artist and marketing your art online, the more valuable your art will be.
+Your art will be in demand, and you will be able to increase the prices.

-The more productive you can be with your time, the more money you will be able to make.
+The more productive you can be with your time, the more money you will make.

 Here is an example.
-If it takes you twenty hours to create a piece of art and you charge $200.00 (just to make it easy to calculate) you will be earning $10.00 an hour.
+If it takes you twenty hours to create a piece of art and you are charging $200.00 (to make it easy to calculate), you will be earning $10.00 an hour.

 What if you can get the piece done in ten hours?

 You are now making $20.00 an hour.

 Because you are a selling artist, you are probably doing most, if not all, of the work yourself.

 You are creating the art, promoting the art, marketing the art, talking to potential buyers, and shipping the art.